ALPHA HYDROXY ACIDS (AHAs)

 Possibly Effective for

-- Acne when applied to the skin in a cream, peel, or lotion.
+- Acne.
 Applying creams, peels, or lotions containing alpha hydroxy acids reduces signs of acne in teens and adults.

 - Acne scars.
 Applying alpha hydroxy acid to the skin in a facial peel or lotion seems to improve the appearance of acne scars.